What are hemorrhoids?

 How are hemorrhoid problems treated?

-If weight is an issue, changing your habits for a healthier diet and losing a few pounds can help reduce the irritation that hemorrhoids can cause.
+If weight is an issue, changing your habits for a healthier diet and losing a few pounds can help reduce the irritation hemorrhoids can cause.
 Additional hemorrhoid treatments include:

 If none of these solutions work, Dr. Sternberg may inject a chemical into the blood vessel to reduce its size.
 If you have prolapsing hemorrhoids, Dr. Sternberg can cut off the circulation to the hemorrhoid by placing a band around it, causing it to shrink.